0l1v3rr/creek/docs/STREAMS.md

 ```

 ### MinIndex
-The `MaxIndex` function returns the index of the smallest element from the stream.
+The `MinIndex` function returns the index of the smallest element from the stream.
 ```go
 arr := []int{2, 7, 3, 1, 9, 12, 5}
 result := creek.FromArray(arr).MinIndex() // 3